holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.3.2 Prioritizing Your Attention

 Whenever you have time available to act in your Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization.
-You must further integrate and align with any official prioritizations or Strategies of the Circle, such as those specified by a Circle Lead, when assessing how to deploy your time, attention, and other resources to your work within the Circle.
+You must further consider and integrate any official prioritizations and Strategies of the Circle or acting upon the Circle, such as those specified by a Circle Lead, when assessing how to deploy your time, attention, and other resources to your work within the Circle.
+If your judgment of how to integrate these leads you to prioritize in a way that's substantially opposed to them, you must also notify the Circle Lead of your decision.

 ### 2.4 Duties to Other Role-Fillers